Sainte-Luce, Quebec: History

 The territory was known as of 1829 as the parish of Sainte-Luce, which was established in 1835.
 It became a municipality in 1855, but this same municipality had been created 1845 under the name of Lessard, for the name of the seigneurie which existed during the 16th century.

 The name of Sainte-Luce was given in honour of Luce-Gertrude Drapeau (1794–1880), wife of the local notary, Thomas Casault, one the persons that established the seigneurie when the parish was canonized.
 The patron saint was Saint Lucy.

 In 1918, the municipality of the village of Luceville was created from the territory of Sainte-Luce.
 Because it had one of the nicest beaches in the area, it had the nickname of Sainte-Luce-sur-Mer.
 The name of Luceville now identifies with the former municipality of the same name.

 On August 29, 2001 the village of Luceville merged with the parish municipality of Sainte-Luce to form the municipality of Sainte-Luce–Luceville; the name was changed to simply Sainte-Luce on April 27, 2002.

+Geography

+The many streams that flow through the municipality are part of the drainage basin of the Estuary of St. Lawrence.

+Climate

+Sainte-Luce has a humid continental climate (Köppen Dfb).
+The average annual temperature in Sainte-Luce is 3.9 C. The average annual precipitation is 931.7 mm with October as the wettest month.
+The temperatures are highest on average in July, at around 17.9 C, and lowest in January, at around -11.3 C. The highest temperature ever recorded in Sainte-Luce was 35.9 C on 4 July 1983; the coldest temperature ever recorded was -34.7 C on 3 January 2014.